MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

     }
     ```

-1. Select and the line in the file that has the following command to assign the scoped permission to create Azure resources.
+1. Use right-click/Run Line in Editor on the following line to assign the scoped permission to create Azure resources.
 The `CONTRIBUTOR` scope allows the service principal to create Azure resources.

     ```azurecli
     az role assignment create --assignee APP-ID --role CONTRIBUTOR